PERMITS ISSUED

 Installing a mobile home or manufactured home within the Village limits requires a mobile home installation permit from the New Mexico Manufactured Housing Division (MHD).

 The first step to securing a state permit for installing a mobile home within the Village limits is to fill out the Village of Jemez Springs Planning and Zoning Commission Mobile Home Installation Permit application.
 Site drawings showing the distance of the proposed mobile home placement from the property lines and the height of the unit from the ground needs to accompany the Mobile Home Installation Permit application.
-These drawings may be handwritten, although CID and/or the Floodplain Administrator may require formal drawings.
+These drawings may be handwritten, although New Mexico Construction Industries Division (CID) and/or the Floodplain Administrator may require formal drawings.
+In addition, all mobile home installation permit applications require a Floodplain Review and Determination from the Village Floodplain Administrator.

-The applicant then takes the approved application to MHD to assist in securing a state mobile home installation permit.
+Once approved, the Village mobile home installation permit application may be taken to MHD to apply for a state mobile home installation permit.

 ZONING ACTIONS